 Developing the plan is as much about researching your market and thinking through your ideas as about actually writing a business plan.
 It can be useful to take a structured approach, perhaps using a business plan template to ensure you cover all the key issues.

-Your business financial plan
+Your business financial planning

 Realistic cash flow forecasts are a critical part of your business plan.
 You should be clear about what assumptions you are making and how these affect the numbers.
 Where there's a significant level of uncertainty, you may want to do a sensitivity analysis showing how the outcomes might vary.